csswizardry/CSS-Guidelines/index.md

 clients and teams, but your own tastes and circumstances may well be different.
 Your mileage may vary.

+These guidelines are opinionated, but they have been repeatedly tried, tested, stressed, refined, broken, reworked, and revisited over a number of years on projects of all sizes.

 ---

 ## Syntax and Formatting